Aizunas/Networks-Operating-Systems-EPortfolio/README.md

 Week 1: No LAB
 --------------------------------------------------------
-No lab exercises were conducted in Week 1.
+No lab exercises in Week 1.

 Week 2: Networks Fundamentals
 --------------------------------------------------------